mukulele/raspberry/README.md

 * PiVCCU  is not used
 * Ser2net is not used
 * Can     will setup the CANbus hardware
-* Wifi    hotspot for local ccess when internet connectivity is down
+* Wifi    hotspot for local access when internet connectivity is down
 * Simcom  IOT Sim7000 for 1nce
 * Gpsd    noname usb device with gpxlogger and NMEA stream on port 2947